Allal al-Fassi: Exile of Mohammed V

+Post-independence tensions 1956–1959

-In July 1956, he put forward a map of Morocco in the Istiqlal newspaper, Al-Alam, which included all of Mauritania, parts of Western Algeria and a section of Northern Mali and all of the Spanish Sahara.
-In al-Fassi's eyes, even despite Moroccan independence, North Africa would only be truly free when Algeria became independent and Morocco was restored to its "historic boundaries".
-In the summer of 1956, Allal al-Fassi survived an assassination attempt against him near Boulemane (a rural Amazigh stronghold in the Middle Atlas) during a tour of the countryside where he devoted speeches dedicated to historical analyses of the common historical and religious background between the Berbers and the Arabs.
+In July 1956, al-Fassi first proposed the idea of Greater Morocco.
+He survived an assassination attempt near Boulemane (a rural Berber stronghold in the Middle Atlas) in the summer of that same year during a tour of the countryside where he devoted speeches dedicated to historical analyses of the common historical and religious background between the Berbers and the Arabs.

 Between 1947 and 1956, the Istiqlal went through a period of significant expansion.
 In 1944, party membership was estimated at around three thousand later expanding to ten thousand in 1947 and after 1952, one hundred thousand.
 In the 50s, it reached two hundred and fifty thousand members and by the early months of Moroccan independence, it reached 1.6 million.
 After independence, al-Fassi was appointed secretary-general and later president for life of the Istiqlal.
+In the period following independence, the Istiqlal sought to form a government composed entirely of its own members.
+However, this would have reduced the monarch to just a figurehead.
+Fearing that the monarchy might become subordinate to the party or confined to a largely ceremonial role, Mohammed V increasingly came into conflict with the Istiqlal.
+Although the party remained outwardly loyal to the monarchy, it nevertheless questioned a number of the King's policies.

 By 1956, two factions emerged within the Istiqlal: a left wing and right wing.
-In order to maintain its wavering dominance, the early Istiqlal-dominated government engaged in political repression which led to the anti-Istiqlal Rif Revolt.
-After the revolt, tensions began to grow in Moroccan society with much of the Moroccan population suffering from poverty and many opposing the continued presence of American military bases.
-This widened the gap between the two wings within the Istiqlal Party.

-The right wing of the party was made up of older leaders like Allal al-Fassi, Ahmed Belafrej and Mohamed Lyazidi whilst the left wing was made up of leaders of the MLA and younger leaders associated with the Moroccan Workers' Union.
+The party’s right wing consisted of older leaders such as Allal al-Fassi, Ahmed Balafrej and Mohamed Lyazidi, while the left wing comprised MLA leaders and younger figures associated with the Moroccan Workers' Union.
 It came to include Mehdi Ben Barka and Abderrahim Bouabid.
-The split was not just a disputes between personalities but was also about ideological differences.
-The left wing were democratic socialists who were believers in social welfare and state control of vital sectors of the economy.
-They opposed the presence of American military bases, advocated for the holding of popular elections and introducing limits to the power of the monarchy.
-The right wing, who made up the majority, were economically liberal and politically conservative.
-They supported the continued presence of American bases as the government needed economic assistance from the US.
-They also did not want to hold popular elections out of fear of losing their power.
+The split was not merely a dispute between personalities but was also reflected ideological differences.
+The left wing was made up of democratic socialists who supported social welfare and state control of key sectors of the economy.
+They opposed the presence of American military bases, advocated popular elections and demanded limits on the power of the monarchy.
+The right wing, which constituted the majority, was economically liberal and politically conservative.
+It supported the continued presence of American bases, arguing that the government required economic assistance from the United States.
+It also opposed popular elections out of concern that they might result in a loss of political power.